IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 \* Be on Time.
 Tardiness will affect your grade.
 For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent

-\* Contact the professor IN ADVANCE if you will not be in class

-\(in person or by email is preferred\).
+\* Contact the professor IN ADVANCE if you will not be in class \(in person or by slack is preferred\).

 \* ATTENDANCE IS MANDATORY DURING THE MIDTERM AND FINAL CRITIQUES.

-\#\#\# ACADEMIC

-&

-CREATIVE HONESTY
+\#\#\# ACADEMIC & CREATIVE HONESTY

 All work for this class must be your own and specific to this semester.
 Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
-Plagiarism, knowingly representing the words or ideas of another as one’s own

-work in any academic exercise, is absolutely unacceptable.
+Plagiarism, knowingly representing the words or ideas of another as one’s ownwork in any academic exercise, is absolutely unacceptable.
 Any student who commits plagiarism must re-do the assignment for a grade no higher than a D. In fact, a D is the highest possible course grade for any student who commits plagiarism.
 Please use the MLA style for

 citing and documenting source material.